 Overview of Pacemakers and Implantable Cardioverter Defibrillators (ICDs)

-A permanent pacemaker, a small device that is implanted under the skin (most often in the shoulder area just under the collarbone), sends electrical signals to start or regulate a slow heartbeat.
-A permanent pacemaker may be used to make the heartbeat if the heart's natural pacemaker (the SA node) is not functioning properly and has developed an abnormally slow heart rate or rhythm, or if the electrical pathways are blocked.
+An implanted pacemaker is a small device that is implanted under the skin and sends electrical signals to start or regulate a slow heartbeat.
+An implanted pacemaker may be used to stimulate the heartbeat if the heart's natural pacemaker (the sinoatrial, or SA, node) is not functioning properly, has developed an abnormally slow heart rate or rhythm, or if the electrical pathways are blocked.

 What is the reason for getting a pacemaker or an ICD?

 When the heart's natural pacemaker has a dysfunction, the signals it sends out may become erratic: either too slow, too fast, or too irregular to stimulate adequate contractions of the heart chambers.
 When the heartbeat becomes erratic, it is referred to as an arrhythmia (an abnormal rhythm of the heart, which can cause the heart to pump less effectively).

 ICDs may be recommended for persons with significant ventricular rhythm problems which could pose a risk for sudden death.
 These rhythm problems are often associated with worsening heart failure.

 Arrhythmias can cause problems with contractions of the heart chambers by:

 - not allowing the chambers to fill with an adequate amount of blood because the electrical signal is causing the heart to pump too fast.